yaqwsx/PcbDraw/doc/pcbdraw.md

 ## Dependencies

 This script requires the `pcbnew` Python module (should come with KiCAD).
-All the other dependencies (numpy, lxmlm, mistune, wand, pybars3, etc,) are managed automatically.
+All the other dependencies (numpy, lxmlm, mistune, wand, pybars3, pyyaml, etc.) are managed automatically.

 ## No installation

-You can run the script without installing, just invoke the `pcbdraw.py`.
+If all the dependencies are available in your system you can run the script without installing, just invoke the `pcbdraw.py`.
 As an example, from the root of the git repo you can use:

 ```